alonitac/DevOpsBootcampUPES/tutorials/linux_intro.md

 By default, these streams are connected to the terminal, but they can be redirected to files or other streams as well.
 This is a powerful feature of the Unix shell that allows programs to be combined and orchestrated in powerful ways.

 Do you see how **"On a Linux system, everything is a file"**.
-Keep in mind this statement, it’ll help you to understand linux’s behavior.
+Keep in mind this statement, it'll help you to understand linux's behavior.

 # Self check questions